GChristensen/ishell/README.md

 Chrome, rename `manifest.json.mvX.chrome` to `manifest.json`.

-NOTE: to use the Ctrl+Space keyboard shortcut it may be necessary to manually reassign it in Chrome add-on management console and *restart* the browser.
+NOTE: to use the Ctrl+Space keyboard shortcut it may be necessary to manually reassign it in the Chrome add-on management console and *restart* the browser.

 ### Credits